kevnokeeffe/Restaurant-Manager-Client/README.md

 ## Client UI.

 ![Home](./img/Home.png)
-This is the default home page when a user is logged out.
+This is the default home page.
 Your options are to register or login.
 There is a short description of what the web app is about.

 ---